saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 ```
 The value that is returned by `start_procedure` is the value we pass to `free_mem`.
 Another thing to notice is we call `free_mem` after we are done with the value.

-The following code would free it too early:
+In the following example, we free the value before we are done with it in the Python code:

 ```python
         ptr = rust.start_procedure(procedure_input.json().encode("utf-8"))